sideral/tatoeba-tom-mary/README.md

-# tatoeba-tom-mary
-Replace Tom &amp; Mary for other names in Tatoeba dataset.
+# Replace Tom & Mary in Tatoeba for other names